NVQ Level 6 Construction Site Management | £1,595 + VAT | Fast Track From 4 Weeks

 CSCS card application£36

-CITB grant (if eligible)Up to -£1,500
+CITB grant (if eligible)Up to -£600

-Estimated total£57 to £2,557
+Estimated total£1,052 to £1,652

-Fast Track NVQ Level 6 Construction Site Management
+Fast Track NVQ Level 6

-4 to 8 weeks is achievable for very experienced site managers who have extensive documentation readily available: method statements, risk assessments, site reports, meeting minutes, programmes, and quality records.
 8 to 16 weeks is more realistic for most candidates who need some time to compile and organise their evidence.
 Most providers allow up to 12 months for completion.

 CSCS Mock Test for Managers and Professionals

 The CITB MAP test is the final hurdle between you and your black CSCS card, and it catches more people out than you might expect.
 The pass mark is approximately 90%, which means you can only afford to get a handful of questions wrong out of 50.
-Unlike the standard operatives test, the MAP test includes management-specific scenarios that require you to think about health, safety, and environmental situations from a leadership perspective.

 The test covers five core areas: legal and management responsibilities, health and welfare requirements, general safety knowledge, high-risk activities management, and environmental awareness and compliance.

 Complete the NVQ at your own pace.
 Most experienced managers can finish within 8 to 16 weeks on a fast track programme.
 Your assessor will tell you exactly what evidence to gather and will guide you through each unit.
 There is no written coursework or academic study.
-If you have been managing construction sites for several years, you already have the competence.
-The NVQ is simply the formal validation of what you already know and do.

 What is Covered in the NVQ Level 6?